taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 Many thanks to [Sergey Tihon](https://twitter.com/sergey_tihon) for organizing another great [F# Advent Calendar](https://sergeytihon.wordpress.com/2015/10/25/f-advent-calendar-in-english-2015/) this year!
 Check out the [#FsAdvent](https://twitter.com/hashtag/FsAdvent?src=hash) tag on Twitter for more posts.

-*I've left some uninteresting bits of code out for brevity, but it can all be found in my [YouTudes](https://github.com/taylorwood/YouTudes) on GitHub.*
+*I've left some uninteresting bits of code out for brevity, but it can all be found in my [YouTudes](https://github.com/taylorwood/YouTudes) project on GitHub.*

 ## Request for comments